 Natural curiosities and beauty combine to make this corner of the South Island a scenic treasure.
-Fossilized trees, beautiful waterfalls, golden beaches, high cliffs and secret caves are all part of a unique mix of attractions in this area (McLean Falls and Cathedral Caves).
+Fossilized trees, beautiful waterfalls, golden beaches, high cliffs and secret caves are all part of this area's unique mix of attractions (McLean Falls and Cathedral Caves).

 Nugget Point is one of the most distinctive landforms along the Otago Coast.
 It's a steep headland with a lighthouse and a scattering of rocky islets (The Nuggets).

-Dunedin, the smallest of the 4 major New Zealand cities and displays a wealth of pioneering history within the city.
+Dunedin is the smallest of the four major New Zealand cities and displays a wealth of pioneering history in the town.
 The splendour of many of its public buildings reflects Dunedin's economic and cultural pre-eminence in Victorian New Zealand.
-Today, Dunedin has a rightly deserved reputation as one of the best preserved Victorian and Edwardian cities in the Southern Hemisphere.
+Today, Dunedin has a rightly deserved reputation as one of the best-preserved Victorian and Edwardian cities in the Southern Hemisphere.

-Stop at Shag Point's Matakaea Reserve, home to fur seals.
-Two minutes walk from the first car park and you're at the edge of the land.
+Stop at Shag Point's Matakana Reserve, home to fur seals.
+Two minutes walk from the first car park, and you're at the edge of the land.
 This is the seals' place.
-They glide beneath the waves, sleek, smooth, beautiful as mermaids.
+They glide beneath the waves, sleek, smooth, and beautiful as mermaids.
 They shuffle up the rocks, shaking themselves dry like puppies.
 They roll in the sun, flippers flopping, not a care in the world.

 The whitestone townscape of Oamaru contains some of the best-preserved heritage buildings in New Zealand.
 In the late 19th century, the town prospered through gold mining, quarrying and timber milling.
 Some of the wealth was spent on elegant stone buildings made from local limestone.
-The Harbour-Tyne Street area is particularly special – and the shopping is great too.
+The Harbour-Tyne Street area is exceptional – and the shopping is excellent too.
 After exploring the Victorian precinct, swing by the steampunk playground and museum.

-Aoraki Mount Cook National Park is home of the highest mountains and the longest glaciers.
+Aoraki Mount Cook National Park is home to the highest mountains and the longest glaciers.
 It is alpine in the purest sense - with skyscraping peaks, glaciers and permanent snowfields, all set under a star-studded sky.
 At 27 kilometres in length, the mighty Tasman Glacier is a powerful piece of landscaping equipment.
 While it slowly carves the valley sides, it provides a landing place for small ski planes and helicopters.
-Surreal, milky lakes are a feature of the park - suspended, glacier-ground rock sediment makes the water opaque.
+Surreal, milky lakes are a park's feature - suspended, glacier-ground rock sediment makes the water opaque.

 Accommodation: Mt Cook or Lake Tekapo

 Christchurch is a vibrant, energetic city where urban regeneration, creativity and innovation thrive.
-Picture amazing street art, innovative projects, a booming hospitality scene and state-of-the-art architecture that is changing the way the city looks, feels and functions – all the while staying true to its heritage and traditional English feel.
+Picture unique street art, innovative projects, a booming hospitality scene and state-of-the-art architecture changing how the city looks, feels and functions – all the while staying true to its heritage and traditional English feel.

 Take time to explore the city by double-decker bus, vintage bicycle, gondola, tram or classic Edwardian punt – or grab your walking shoes and discover bars, eateries and an eclectic mix of boutique shops by foot.